guardianproject/lildebi/README.txt

   sudo apt-get install autoconf automake libtool transfig wget patch \
        texinfo ant make openjdk-6-jdk

+On Mac OS X, you will need Fink, MacPorts, or Brew to install some of these dependencies.
+For example, GNU tar is required, OS X's tar will not work.

 Both the Android SDK and the Android NDK are needed:

 SDK: http://developer.android.com/sdk/